gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 ![digitpcbmotordriver1](../img/digitpcbassembly/1-digitpcbassembly-motordriver.webp)
 1. CAREFULLY insert the motor driver into the 16 pin header and ensure none of the pins on the motor driver are bent or protruding from the 16 pin header.
 ![digitpcbmotordriver2](../img/digitpcbassembly/2-digitpcbassembly-motordriver.webp)
+1. Repeat the install for the remaining motor drivers.

 ## Add the PCB Mount, Two port (2P) Terminal Block Connectors